The History of Lab Grown Diamonds

 When were lab diamonds first created?

-Even though several claims were made about lab diamond manufacturing during the period of 1879 and 1928, none of them are confirmed.
+Even though several claims were made about lab diamond manufacturing during the period of 1879 to 1928, none of them are confirmed.
 Despite that, man-made diamonds have definitely been around as early as the 1940s.
 Resources say, General Electric (GE) created the first batch of lab created diamonds in 1954.
 Forward to the 1970s, that is when gem-quality lab stones have been available.
 Commercially, however, in the 1980s is when high-quality man made diamonds became accessible.
 In the last decade, the processes around creating lab grown diamonds have improved monumentally, making it so these diamonds are possible for use in jewelry and diamond engagement rings.

 Where was the first batch of lab diamonds created?